commercetools/commercetools-sdk-php-v2/lib/docs/RequestBuilder.md

 ## Update CartDiscount

-All update methods can be found [here](CartDiscountUpdateBuilder.md)
+All CartDiscount update methods can be found [here](CartDiscountUpdateBuilder.md)

 ### Example
 ```php